Frontify/fondue/packages/components/MIGRATING.md

 -   The styling / layout is now controlled on the subcomponent `Dialog.Content`

+-   The `anchor` prop was removed and the subcomponents now accept refs

 -   The subcomponent `Dialog.Content` is used to display the dialog container.
     It provides no styling by default and can be used to wrap a custom content.